nyangweso-rodgers/computer-science-docs/04-Containers-and-Virtual-Machines/02-Containers/01-Docker/Readme.md

 - A **Docker registry** is a repository for the storage and distribution of **Docker images**. **Docker registry** allows users to "pull" or "push" **Docker images**.
 - [Docker Hub](https://hub.docker.com/) is the official docker registry.

+## Docker Concept 7: Ports (Publishing and Exposing Ports)

+- **Publishing** a port provides the ability to break through a little bit of networking isolation by setting up a forwarding rule.
+As an example, you can indicate that requests on your host’s port `8080` should be forwarded to the container’s port `80`.
+  - `HOST_PORT`: The port number on your host machine where you want to receive traffic
+  - `CONTAINER_PORT`: The port number within the container that's listening for connections
+- Examples:
+  - Using **Docker Compose**:
+    ```yml
+    services:
+      app:
+        image: my-image
+        ports:
+          - 8080:80
+    ```
+    - Here,
+      - We are using the `HOST_PORT:CONTAINER_PORT` mapping

 ## Docker Concept #7: Docker Hub

 - [Docker Hub](https://hub.docker.com/) is a centralized repository for storing and sharing **Docker images**.
 All the components required to run an application are included in a **docker image**, which serves as the container's architectural blueprint.